WFST-UNIONS-HSC/Fourier_Quad_Pipeline/F77_GUIDE.md

 ## Build

-Required tools are `mpif77`, CFITSIO, LAPACK, and BLAS.
+Required tools are `mpif77`, CFITSIO, LAPACK, and BLAS; Fourier routines are compiled from the included `FFTPACK.f`, so the current Makefile does not require an external FFTW library.
+See the top-level F77 prerequisite table for regular Linux and HPC requirements.

 ```bash
 cd f77                         # or f77_Lite